 The Cape leopard is one of the few predators at Bushmans Kloof Wilderness Reserve & Wellness Retreat and its surrounding region in the Cederberg Mountains of South Africa.
 As local human populations have grown over the past several decades, so too have the number of encounters and conflicts between the rare Cape leopards, people, and their livestock.
 This has led to an increase in instances of Cape leopards attacking domestic livestock, risking not only depletion of essential domestic animal populations, but also significant, irrecoverable damage to the economic and social well-being of local communities.
 Consequentially, this has caused a sharp increase in the number of Cape leopards killed by farmers.

 Recognizing the need to urgently address the crisis, Bushmans Kloof and TreadRight, working with neighboring farmers, have led the way in finding and funding a natural resolution.
-Partnering with Cheetah Outreach and The Cape Leopard Trust to adopt and adapt community protection and predator management solutions with the support of TreadRight, three Anatolian Shepherd dogs have come to Bushmans Kloof as livestock guardian dogs (LGDs), with more to follow.
+Partnering with Cheetah Outreach to adopt and adapt community protection and predator management solutions with the support of TreadRight, Anatolian Shepherd dogs have been introduced to Bushmans Kloof as livestock guardian dogs (LGDs).

 Originating in the hills of central Turkey, for generations these animals have used their strong and sturdy anatomy, sharp eyesight and hearing, and exceptional speed and agility to protect livestock at risk of becoming prey to local predators.
 As born and bred guardians, Anatolian Shepherds offer a perfect of solution for Bushmans Kloof and the surrounding region.